Why does it take longer to cook organic rajma and chana?

 Steel-cut oats and rolled oats are two distinct oat products with different processing methods: 1.
 Steel-Cut Oats: These are whole oat groats that have been chopped into small pieces using steel blades.
 They are sometimes called "Irish oats" or ...

-As Glyphosate is herbicide used in conventional farming.
+Glyphosate is a herbicide used in conventional farming.
 But our Rolled Oats are imported from Australia and are organic.
 So this is 100% Glyphosate-Free.
 Additionally, we are already working on our certifications.
-But currently we can't provide ...
+But currently we can't provide them. ...